exrom/sd2iec-snoop/README.md

 ## set rtc

-Can display (TODO and set) time+date of sd2iec's real time clock.
-Works only if sd2iec firmware and hardware supports RTC.
+Can display and set the time and date of sd2iec's real time clock - if sd2iec firmware and hardware supports RTC.
+To keep the program lean, no checks are performed on the entered data.
+Make sure, to provide the exact number of characters requested (4 digits for year, 2 fot the rest).
+After setting rtc, please check if sd2iec accepted your entry.
+You may repeatedly press any key in this screen to refresh time display and watch the seconds changing.
+Note, there is no time zone handling anywhere.
+PC will convert from UTC to local.

+Sd2iec snoop dos not ask for day of week, does not calculate it on computer side and does transfer it to sd2iec.
+Sd2iec calculates the day of week itself, unfortunately not always correct.
+See rtc.md for details.

 # Remarks